AI, Algorithms, and the Machine as Witness

 During my time at the Juilliard School, I kept asking myself, how do I establish a dialogue between music and painting, between sound line and pictorial line, without one being subject to the other, and at the same time ensuring that this “in-between” is born a spontaneous concomitance?
 How do I produce something that spontaneously expresses a certain aspect of life and constitutes the very essence of both music and painting?

 During the joint working sessions, we realized that it was possible to exchange without going through words, but rather through abstract forms that seemed to come straight out of experience and memory.

 More broadly, I have seen that the musician does not just listen, they see; the painter does not just look, they listen.
 If the eye can listen, the ear can also see.
 This possible simultaneity between music and painting, too often questioned, was therefore at the heart of these experiments.

-Nowadays, it’s becoming harder to reconnect with natural forces and with each other.
-How do you find a balance and love in this current society?
+P: Nowadays, it’s becoming harder to reconnect with natural forces and with each other.
+How do you find balance and love in this current society?

-The pandemic has disrupted our everyday life.
-I am currently working on an exhibition project for the museum in Colmar, France.
+FV: The pandemic has disrupted our everyday life.
+I am working on an exhibition project for the museum in Colmar, France.
 I am imagining a huge installation that would be a series of consolations for all those who lost their loved ones during this pandemic without having the opportunity to say goodbye to them or to practice the rites specific to each family tradition.
-I am focusing on creating works that tell us about this great departure and I would like us to be able to perceive the last breath of these beings who have left us and which nevertheless leave a trace of the vitality of their existence.
-A gesture of compassion to the modest extent of the painter’s face to face with this pandemic
+I am focusing on creating works that tell us about this great departure, and I would like us to be able to perceive the last breath of these beings who have left us and who nevertheless leave a trace of the vitality of their existence.
+A gesture of compassion to the modest extent of the painter’s face-to-face with this pandemic